xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

  - 'count' is the value of the latest count
  - 'in' and 'out' are the calculated in and out flows taken starting at time 'startTimeFlows' (in Epoch Unix format, ns)
  - 'overflowTs' indicates when (in Epoch Unix format, ns) the in/out flow counter have overflow (64-but integer values)
- - 'startTimeFlows' is the time the accumulation has started.
-This is either when the server has started or the later (in case the calculating process as died somehow)
+ - 'resetTime' indicate when the actual in/out floes have been reset.
+This is either server initial start or reset time as defined in the file configuration.ini.
+If 0, the data is not valid or empty.
  - 'flows' is the flow data per entry and respective devices which format is the same as the equivalent field as the ones just described

 **2.7 REFERENCE**